-The example in Figure 3.13 shows a scan map observation of a ~ 220 mJy source.
-The circle drawn around the source corresponds to the chop and/or nod throw used in the Point Source mode.
+Source mode.
 Moving around the circumference of the circle it is found the background can vary between ± 30 mJy depending on the chop/nod position angle used for the observation.
 Therefore, due to the problems of confusion noise, and the dependence of the result on the position angle of the observation, the point source AOT is not recommended for sources fainter than ~ 200 mJy, for which a small scan map will produce a better measurement including an accurate characterisation of the background.

-For Point Source mode observations of bright sources (≥ 4 Jy) the uncertainties are dominated by pointing jitter and nod-position differences, resulting in a S/N on the order of 100 at most (the uncertainties in the data will also be limited by the accuracy of the flux calibration, which will be at least 5%).
+For Point Source mode observations of bright sources (≥ 4 Jy) the uncertainties are dominated by pointing jitter and nod-position differences, resulting in a S/N of the order of 100 at most (the uncertainties in the data will also be limited by the accuracy of the flux calibration, which will be at least 5%).
 Users should be aware of these effects and take them into consideration.